Embodied Ecology

 Extensive hands-on knowledge in Agroforestry, whole-food meals for the duration of the immersion, take-home course guide and seeds, certificate of completion, access to wellness activities: Tea Ceremony, Sauna, Hot Tub, Nature Walks, journalling and creative writing.

-Limited to 17 spaces for accomodation, 4 spaces for course only.
+Limited to 17 spaces for accommodation, 4 spaces for course only.